[This is the full text of my book-tour talk including the readings (in italics) from A Biography of Story, A Brief History of Humanity.]

 I would love to have met Chekhov.
-His diary of 1897 is online at Project Gutenberg.
+His diary of 1897 is online at Internet Archive.

 Chekhov wrote many stories about poverty in Russia but the censors eliminated much of what he wrote at the time.
 We are indebted to his sister, Maria Chekhova for collecting and preserving his huge body of work.